ibnahmadCoded/agent-pay-demo/README.md

 7. **Payment Completion**: The agent completes the payment through the payment gateway.
 8. **Completion Notification**: The payment gateway notifies the merchant site about payment completion (via webhook if provided).

+NOTE: this demo and process artifacts are for the Agent <-> Merchant Website payment type only.
+Other processes will be published on our official website.

 ## Components Overview

 ### 1. Merchant Website (Next.js)